ThePendulum/aurora/README.md

 **V**: `(index + beat) % 3 ?
 0 : 1`

-The chase effect turns adjectant LEDs or and off as to create the illusion of motion.
+The chase effect turns adjectant LEDs on or off as to create the illusion of lights moving along the strip.
 The expression combines a ternary and modulo operator on the value channel to create logic that turns on every 3rd LED.
 By adding the `beat` variable, this pattern is shifted forward every update cycle.